DjangoCon US 2025 Recap¶

 Sprints are a way to contribute back to Django through code, docs, community.
 Lilian of Djangonaut Space talked about how to get started.

-Note to self: check out Sara Boyce’s Vulture Method.
+Check out Sara Boyce’s Vulture Method.

 Django for AI: Deploying Machine Learning Models with Django¶